LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/mermaid.md

 the only flavor left to taste

-for life to be complete.
+for life to be set.